 The bottom line is this: there really is no firm answer to the ‘Tru Oil vs. tung oil vs. lacquer’ debate.
 All three are viable finish options for a guitar.

-Tru Oil can give a harder, more varnish-like finish, while tung oil lets you experience the natural feel of the wood.
+The main difference between tru oil and tung oil is that tru oil can give a harder, more varnish-like finish, while tung oil lets you experience the natural feel of the wood.
 Lacquer finishes can provide relatively good protection, but care must be taken to keep them in the best shape as they age.

 So what’s the verdict?
 Which is the best finish choice out of the three?
 It really all depends on your specific preferences, and it’s essential for you to educate yourself on which choice would best for your tastes.